dennis3160/NewsHorizon/README.md

-# Vegeks-News
+# News-Horizon
-A news bulletin website created using Newscatcher API(https://newscatcherapi.com/)
+A news bulletin website created using Newscatcher API

 It is a cutting-edge news website committed to delivering real-time breaking news to a global audience.
 We strive to provide reliable, latest news coverage on a wide range of topics, from politics and technology to entertainment and sports.
 Our user-friendly interface and robust features make it easy for users to stay informed.
 # Features